dmulholl/language-monk/readme.md

-# Monk language support in Atom
+# Monk Syntax Highlighting

-Adds syntax highlighting to Monk files in Atom.
+A syntax highlighting package for Atom.